AhmedAbrarZayad/Infra-Monitor/docs/API Documentation/User Implementation Integration Contract.md

 See [ML Service Architecture](../ML%20Architecture.md) for the runtime topology, data ownership, workflow, and failure contract.

-## AI handoff
+## Gemini anomaly-assistant handoff

-- Gemini reads incidents/evidence only through organization-scoped services after rechecking the active membership and conversation owner.
-- Missing analysis is `null`, displayed as “Not analyzed”; it is never replaced by placeholder confidence.
+- Gemini reads only a selected organization-owned anomalous detection, its stored six service metrics, lifecycle context, and the caller's recent messages.
+- Each user has one persistent conversation per anomaly; cross-user and cross-organization access is rejected.
 - Persist user messages before socket acknowledgement and completed assistant messages before completion events.
+- Socket tickets are single-use, expire after 60 seconds, and are stored only as hashes.
-- Citations identify authorized evidence records without exposing secrets, credentials, unrestricted logs, provider errors, or cross-tenant identifiers.
+- Citations identify authorized evidence without exposing secrets, credentials, provider errors, or cross-tenant records.
+- Gemini advice never creates incidents, changes lifecycle state, executes commands, or confirms a crash from ML evidence alone.

 ## Acceptance checks